yoavram/Milpitas/presentation/presentation.md

 ---

-# Polymorphism
+# [fit] Polymorphism

 - _Constant environment:_ polymorphism lasts longer with oblique transmission.
-- _Periodic environment:_ polymorphism is maintained in shorter periods with oblique transmission
+- _Periodic environment:_ polymorphism is maintained in more environments with oblique transmission

 ![right](images/pana-vasquez-430966.jpg)